 - Establish situational awareness among health-care providers

-- Buy time until we establish a final diagnosis and formulate a definitive treatment plan
+- Buy time until a final diagnosis is established and a definitive treatment plan is formulated

 Current Evidence in Favor of the ABCDE Approach

 The ABCDE approach is supported by expert consensus and is widely accepted by emergency doctors, critical care specialists, and traumatologists.
-A systematic approach such as the ABCDE approach is proven to be time-saving and more importantly life-saving.
-It can help the treating physician in prioritizing the different problems a polytrauma patient might have, and treat the immediate life-threatening problems first.
-Therefore, uniform adoption of the ABCDE approach has been recommended and implemented in most hospitals in the United States.
+A systematic approach such as the ABCDE approach has been proven to be time-saving and life-saving.
+It can help the treating physician to prioritize the different problems a polytrauma patient might have, and treat the immediate life-threatening problems first.
+Therefore, the uniform adoption of the ABCDE approach is recommended and has been implemented in most hospitals in the United States.

 Who needs ABCDE?

-The ABCDE approach is proven to be valuable in detecting the early signs of impending cardiac arrest and can prepare the emergency doctor to deal with cardiac arrest promptly and quickly.
-In fact, cardiac arrest might be prevented if we follow the ABCDE approach.
-For instance, if adequate breathing is checked and secured in a polytrauma patient with tension pneumothorax, we can prevent cardiac arrest in that patient.
+The ABCDE approach has been proven to be valuable in detecting the early signs of impending cardiac arrest and can prepare the emergency doctor to deal with cardiac arrest promptly.
+In fact, a cardiac arrest might be prevented if the ABCDE approach is followed.
+For instance, if adequate breathing is checked and secured in a polytrauma patient with tension pneumothorax, cardiac arrest can be prevented in such a patient.

 The ABCDE approach should be also used in post-resuscitation care after the successful resuscitation of the patient and the return of spontaneous circulation.

-If the patient is unresponsive, has absent or abnormal breathing, and is pulseless, cardiac arrest is suspected.
-ABCDE approach is not at all recommended for patients who have a cardiac arrest.
+If the patient is unresponsive, has absent or abnormal breathing, and is pulseless, a cardiac arrest should be suspected.
+The ABCDE approach is not recommended for patients who have a cardiac arrest.
 In that case, the ABCDE approach should NOT be followed.
-Patients in cardiac arrest should receive cardiopulmonary resuscitation and one should call for help.
+Patients in cardiac arrest should receive cardiopulmonary resuscitation and professional emergency care should be sought.

 Principles of the ABCDE Approach

-In most cases, an assessment algorithm in medicine is performed in a sequential manner.
-The ABCDE approach is an exception here.
-Some experts recommend that one should follow the ABCDE approach simultaneously and continuously in the management of the polytrauma or critically ill patient prior to the establishment of a definite diagnosis.
+In most cases, an assessment algorithm is performed in a sequential manner in medicine.
+However, the ABCDE approach is an exception.
+Some experts recommend that the ABCDE approach should be followed simultaneously and continuously in the management of the polytrauma or critically ill patient prior to the establishment of a definite diagnosis.

-Therefore, understanding the principles of the ABCDE approach is valuable to the treating physician as it can buy time for him or her until a definitive diagnosis is reached.
+Therefore, understanding the principles of the ABCDE approach is valuable to the treating physician as it can buy time until a definitive diagnosis is reached.

 The ABCDE approach stands for Airway, Breathing, Circulation, Disability, and Exposure.
-Airway problems, which are often life-threatening, should be assessed and treated before going further in the ABCDE approach.
+Airway problems, which are often life-threatening, should be assessed and treated before addressing other aspects of the ABCDE approach.
 Breathing problems should be assessed and treated next and so on.
-This might at first seem like a sequential approach, however, it is important to emphasize a point here.
+At first, this might seem like a sequential approach, however, it is important to emphasize a point here.

-If at some point during this approach we see a problem in circulation while we are at the disability assessment, we should go back to the assessment of the airway and breathing before we attribute the circulatory failure to pure circulation problems.
-This is what we mean by “the ABCDE approach should be followed simultaneously and continuously”.
+If at some point during this approach a problem in circulation is noted while at the disability assessment, it is crucial to return to the assessment of the airway and breathing before the circulatory failure is attributed to pure circulation problems.
+This explains the statement that ‘the ABCDE approach should be followed simultaneously and continuously’.

-Once we finish one cycle of the ABCDE approach, our assessment should be repeated until the patient is stable.
+Once 1 cycle of the ABCDE approach is completed, the assessment should be repeated until the patient is stable.
 If the patient deteriorates after becoming stabilized, the ABCDE approach should be followed again from the beginning.